 A: The services of the Center, including psychiatric consultations, are free of charge to enrolled Trinity Students.
 If prescription medication is needed, it may be covered by the student health plan and/or coverage through a parents’ policy.

 Q: Who would be providing services at the Counseling Center?

-A: The center is staffed by three full-time psychologists, a part-time licensed clinical social worker, several doctoral level trainees who are carefully supervised by the staff, two consulting psychiatrists, and one treatment coordinator who schedules appointments.
+A: The center is staffed by four doctoral-level mental health professionals (Ph.D. or Psy.D.), a part-time licensed clinical social worker, several doctoral level trainees who are carefully supervised by the staff, a consulting psychiatrist, and one treatment coordinator who schedules appointments.

 Q: How are appointments made?